jpsingleton/Huxley/README.md

 }
 ```

-This action will accept 'lon' or 'London' as a filter CRS to find trains going to or coming from any London terminal.
+This action will accept `lon` or `London` as a filter CRS to find trains going to or coming from any London terminal.

-You can also pass in a comma separated list of 24 hour train times to filter on (e.g. /btn/to/lon/50/0729,0744,0748).
+You can also pass in a comma separated list of 24 hour train times to filter on (e.g. `/btn/to/lon/50/0729,0744,0748`).

 ## CRS Station Codes